Carol Gray, the Crazy Thyroid Lady

 Others will say – That’s how I feel, too…the difference is, you are moving too slow to get down and pick up the item off the floor, so an 80-year-old lady runs over to get it for you, instead.

 About the Author

-Carol Gray, a.k.a. the Crazy Thyroid Lady, suffered from an autoimmune thyroid disease, being hypothyroid and having Graves’ disease, for more than twenty years.
+Carol Gray, a.k.a. the Crazy Thyroid Lady, suffered from autoimmune thyroid disease, being hypothyroid and having Graves’ disease, for more than twenty years.
 After realizing that society does not accommodate individuals with invisible illnesses, she armed herself with ways of coping and decided to share her managing methods in her first book Wow Your Mom Really is Crazy.
-Carol also writes a humorous blog about her hypothyroid disease and it can be found at her Blog, on Facebook and on Twitter.
+Carol also writes a humorous blog about her hypothyroid disease and it can be found at her blog, on Facebook, and on Twitter.